 - Growth factors, like most proteins, are more stable when stored in undiluted, concentrated form.
 They should not be repeatedly frozen and thawed.

-Growth factor validation & quality
+Growth factor validation and quality

 Figure 2.
 Structural homogeneity.
 The SDS-PAGE gel was run on Human BMP-2 (Cat.
 No. PHC7145) under reducing (lanes 2 and 3) and non-reducing (lanes 4 and 5) conditions.
 Under non-reducing conditions, BMP-2 is seen as a dimer, consistent with biologically active BMP-2.